nopara73/ZeroLink/README.md

 3. **[Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21):** Which only exists as an idea to date.
 4. **ZeroLink Specific Transaction Retrieval:** There is an easier and more user friendly way to achieve it: The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other transaction.
 This would result in drastically better user experience, because it does not need to wait hours for Blockchain syncing.

 Furthermore, because every time a CoinJoin transaction fails a new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
-While it is not unlikely that an attacker ever tries to disrupt any round, because of the reasons detailed above, nevertheless a post-mix wallet is recommended to monitor 1000 clean addresses after the last used one.
-In this case a post-mix wallets would still show the right balances if the pre-mix wallet participates in disrupted rounds continuously for two days.
+While it is unlikely that an attacker tries to disrupt every round, because of the reasons detailed above, nevertheless a post-mix wallet is recommended to monitor 1000 clean addresses after the last used one.
+In this case a post-mix wallet would still show the right balance if the pre-mix wallet participates in disrupted rounds continuously for two days.
-Alternatively, if the Tumbler serves already registered, but unused addresses the post-mix wallet can use this to avoid monitoring huge depth.
+Alternatively, if the Tumbler serves already registered, but unused addresses, the post-mix wallet can use this to avoid monitoring huge depths.

 #### Transaction Broadcasting
 |Basic Post-Mix Wallet Requirement|Post-Mix Wallet Uniformity Requirement|